Qwerty. Password123. 12345678. Bella1. GoLakers.

 What do password managers actually do?

 Ever needed to share a password with a coworker over email or Slack?
+Or wanted to share your video streaming login with a spouse or roommate?
 Password managers allow you to share passwords in a secure manner so that only you and the recipient(s) will ever be able to view them.

 Have you ever registered for a service, only to immediately forget the password you entered a few minutes, or even seconds, later?
+We're human, it happens to all of us.
 Password managers can save these credentials upon registration, making those “Forgot Password” emails a thing of the past.

 Been using the same password for your bank account, social media, and email?
-Password managers can alert you when you do.
+Password managers can alert you when you do, so you can keep your passwords unique.

 Popular password managers